 Another thing that can affect brake pads, is to make sure the wheel lugs are torqued to the correct spec’s, as wheel lugs screwed too tight can warp rotors and damage pads and other components.

-Brake wear is an indeterminate science - in some cases the brake pads will do 70,000 miles while other drivers will find they need changing after only 25,000 miles.
-The type of vehicle, type of use and your driving style all have an influence on pad life.
+Brake wear is an indeterminate science - in some cases, the brake pads will do 70,000 miles while other drivers will find they need changing after only 25,000 miles.
+The type of vehicle, type of use, and driving style all have an influence on pad life.